 Although this particular "novel" viral variant is new, Coronaviruses as a group have been known to science since the late 1930's and are recognized to cause 15-30% of all winter "common colds", and it is likely that every adult in the world has been infected with at least one common cold-causing Coronavirus at some point in their lives.

 The term “novel” is used to describe a virus that enters a new species (animal or human) in whose population the virus does not normally circulate.

-For confirmed coronavirus disease 2019 (COVID-19) cases, reported illnesses have ranged from mild symptoms to severe illness and death.
-These symptoms may appear two to fourteen days after exposure:
+For confirmed COVID-19 cases, reported illnesses have ranged from mild flu-like symptoms to severe illness and death.
+These symptoms may appear anytime two to fourteen days after exposure:

 - Shortness of breath or difficulty breathing